emscripten-core/emscripten/site/source/docs/api_reference/Filesystem-API.rst

 	.. note:: Currently, only the `IDBFS`_ filesystem implements the interfaces needed by this.
 All other filesystems are completely synchronous and don't require synchronization.

-	:param bool populate: ``true`` to initialize Emscripten's filesystem data with the data from the filesystem's persistent source, and ``false`` to save emscripten's filesystem data to the filesystem's persistent source.
+	:param bool populate: ``true`` to initialize Emscripten's filesystem data with the data from the filesystem's persistent source, and ``false`` to save Emscripten`s filesystem data to the filesystem's persistent source.
 	:param callback: **HamishW**
-	:throws **HamishW**:

 .. js:function:: FS.mkdir(path, mode)